Common name: Kiwifruit

 Progressive containment species are pests which the council aims to prevent from spreading, reduce the distribution, or eradicate within parts of the region over time.
 Landowners or occupiers are responsible for the control of progressive containment species on their property.
 Council may enforce the control of these pest species.

 How do you get rid of it?

-Council and the Kiwifruit Vine Authority (KVH) are working collaboratively to maintain control and management of wild kiwifruit via a subsidised control programme.
+Council and the Kiwifruit Vine Health (KVH) are working collaboratively to maintain control and management of wild kiwifruit via a subsidised control programme.